mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 Writing tests in Codeception involves creating files within the ``tests/Acceptance`` directory.
 Each file contains a class with methods that define the test scenarios.

-1. Create a New Test File:
+1. Create a New Test File

 Use the following command to generate a new file: